johnandersen777/johnandersen777.github.io/content/posts/gse22.md

 By backing our currency with these standards, we create a system where value is directly linked to measurable inputs and outputs:

 - **Transparency**: Clear understanding of what each token represents.
-- **Fairness**: Equitable exchange based on actual contributions and needs.
+- **Fairness**: Equitable exchange based on actual contributions and wants.
 - **Stability**: Reduced volatility as tokens are tied to tangible goods and services.

 ---